 An accomplished arranger and composer of handbell music, Roxanne has published arrangements for handbells consisting of "Carol of the Bells" (level 4), "It Is Well" in the setting of Beethoven (bell solo), "Angels Watching Over Me" (level 3), and "Grace to You" (level 2).
 Roxanne's arrangement of Schubert's "Valse Sentimentale," written in memory of her infant granddaughter Everlee Rose, debuted at Lake Junaluska in 2015.
 In addition, she has several other solo, quartet, and full group arrangements awaiting publication.

 Roxanne is a native of metro Atlanta (city of Norcross) and lives in Big Canoe with her husband Dr. James N. Golden.
 They have three sons: Andy, Christopher, and Josh.
-Andy, his wife Kara, and their daughter Willa live in Chattanooga, TN.
+Andy, his wife Kara, and their daughters Willa and Maeve live in Chattanooga, TN.
 Christopher and his wife Fitrah live in Knoxville, TN.
 Josh is currently attending Armstrong Atlantic University in Savannah, GA.

 Education for handbell ringers and directors has been and will always be one of Roxanne's passions.
 Another one is composition, and she is excited to be studying composition this year with Dr. John Behnke (composer, organist, handbell director, clinician) .
 She looks forward to a continued involvement in the dynamic world of handbells.